isomerpages/moe-temaseksec/_curriculum/Co Curricular Activities/Basketball (Boys Only).md

 ## MISSION

-Basketball aspires to provide its players with the opportunity to learn the fundamental skills of basketball while instilling life-lessons and values such as character, team work, discipline, respect and sportsmanship.
+Basketball aspires to provide its&nbsp;players&nbsp;with the&nbsp;opportunity to&nbsp;learn the fundamental&nbsp;skills of&nbsp;basketball&nbsp;while instilling life-lessons and values such as character, team work, discipline, respect and sportsmanship.

 ## TRAINING